betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 Ratings are the basis for a lot of betting strategies, but they can be particularly painful and time-consuming to implement manually.
 This makes them ideal for automation, where you use a program to place bets on your behalf while you get on with other things.

-Just like Bet Angle and Gruss, Cymatic Trader has a spreadsheet functionality that lets you place bets using your own variables and information from the live market, which is what I've used here to automate these ratings.
-There are so many different ways to use this part of Cymatic Trader and I'm very open to any thoughts about more effective ways of implementing this sort of strategy.
-You're welcome to reach out to me on bdp@betfair.com.au with your feedback and opinions.
+Just like Bet Angle and Gruss, Cymatic Trader has a spreadsheet functionality that lets you place bets using your own variables and information from the live market, which is what we've used here to automate these ratings.
+There are so many different ways to use this part of Cymatic Trader and we're very open to any thoughts about more effective ways of implementing this sort of strategy.
+You're welcome to reach out to us at automation@betfair.com.au with your feedback and opinions.

 ---
-## Lets Begin
-###- The plan
+## - The plan

-I'm using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of my Data Scientist colleagues.
+We're using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of my Data Scientist colleagues.
 This model creates ratings for Victorian greyhound races daily and is freely available on the Hub.
-It's pretty good at predicting winners, so I'm going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
-Cymatic Trader has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what I've used for the automation here.
+It's pretty good at predicting winners, so we're going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
+Cymatic Trader has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what we've used for the automation here.

-Here I'll step through how I went about getting Cymatic Trader to place bets using the ratings from [Betfair's Data Scientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
+Here we'll step through how we went about getting Cymatic Trader to place bets using the ratings from [Betfair's Data Scientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 Once it's set up the goal is to be able to upload a new set of ratings, choose your races, set the program running and be able to walk away.

 ![Automating a ratings based strategy with Cymatic Trader](./img/BetAngelRatingsHub.png)